mage-os/devdocs/installation-guide.md

 Replace `<path-to-php>` with the path to your PHP binary and `<magento-root>` with the path to your Magento 2 installation directory.

 Save the file and exit the editor.
-The cron job will now run every minute and execute the Magento 2 cron tasks.
+The cron job will now run every minute and execute the Mage-OS cron tasks.

 ## Conclusion

 Congratulations!
-You have successfully installed Magento 2 on your server.
+You have successfully installed Mage-OS on your server.
 You can now start building your online store and customizing it to fit your needs.

-Please refer to the official Magento 2 documentation for more information on how to configure and use Magento 2.
+Please refer to the official Mage-OS documentation for more information on how to configure and use Mage-OS.